 Pro Bono Project Work

 The past few years have seen a rise in the need for emergency shelter.
-As part of a group of industry partners pitching in to better our community, Alliant is providing pro bono services to a new housing development in Northfield, Minnesota.
-Community Action Center of Northfield is working to improve access to affordable housing with an innovative idea that puts people first with sustainable design at a close second.
+As part of a group of industry partners pitching in to better our community, Alliant provided pro bono services to a new housing development in Northfield, Minnesota.
+Community Action Center (CAC) of Northfield is working to improve access to affordable housing with an innovative idea that puts people first with sustainable design at a close second.

 The creation of Hillcrest Village was a community-led process.
 CAC worked with partners from the design and construction industry, environmental industry, materials providers, the media, and the non-profit world to design highly efficient and sustainable residences resulting in a Zero Energy Ready project.